)

 Travel insurance policies generally won’t reimburse you for a canceled or interrupted trip if your doctor simply advises you not to travel due to your pregnancy, unless there’s a specific unexpected medical condition or complication.

-You also won’t be covered if you travel against the advice of your doctor or if you were medically unable to travel at the time you booked the trip.
+Your policy also won’t cover you if you travel against the advice of your doctor or if you were medically unable to travel at the time you booked the trip.

 How to buy travel insurance when you’re pregnant